weezel/BandEventNotifier/README.md

 	- i.e. `blacklisted = ["plugin_venuename"]`
 	- Run the fetch again

+Sometimes the domain dies and the plugin handler will go bonkers.
+In that case, remove all the `*.pickle` files from `venues/` directory and blacklist (and delete) the plugin.

 If you are not capable to fix the plugin by yourself, please contact the author of the plugin or me.